Course Specific Research Support for PHL 195: Home

 From the Addendum to the Course Description:

-This lack of familiarity with science is all the more unfortunate since students are confronted with a seemingly endless list of bogus scientific claims - claims which purport to be the result of serious scientific investigation but which are nothing more than a clever combination of fiction and fact couched in scientific sounding jargon.
-Many students do not possess the skills necessary to notice that there is a difference between genuine and bogus scientific claims.
+In today’s world we are confronted with a seemingly endless list of pseudo-scientific claims which claim to be the result of serious scientific investigation, but which are nothing more than a clever combination of fiction and fact couched in scientific sounding jargon.
+Now more than ever, it is crucial to understand the difference between genuine and bogus scientific claims.

-The purpose of this course is to teach the student what scientific method is and how genuine scientific research (e.g., that of the psychologist or the astronomer) differs from pseudo-scientific charlatanism (e.g., the observations and explanations of the psychic or the astrologer).
+The purpose of this course is to learn what the scientific method is, and how genuine scientific research (e.g., that of the psychologist or the astronomer) differs from pseudo-scientific charlatanism (e.g., the observations and explanations of the psychic or the astrologer).

 Bridging competencies to support research and information seeking at this level: